|

 variation as well.
 They're done in different styles and I can't

+decide which one is best—I love 'em all!
 And, I think, that's the only way we're ever going

 to get Terra to be where we really want her.
 As time goes by,